 Rising Experts: Mini Mentor Immersion (Grades 9-10)

 PTY’s Rising Experts: Mini Mentor Immersion virtual program is a brand new offering this summer.
-Rising Experts is a unique experience designed specifically for rising 9th and 10th grade students that pairs up to 8 students with a mentor/content expert in a field.
+Rising Experts is a unique experience designed specifically for rising 9th and 10th grade students that pairs approximately 8 students with a mentor/content expert in a field.
 This program offers students early exposure to the content of a field, related career path information, and the opportunity to complete a small project associated with the field.
 This project provides an introduction to the work associated with the interest area.
 Small mentor group sizes allow for more personalized experiences.

 During this 1-month small group experience, students can expect 6 hours of live session time with their mentor and classmates each week, 1 hour of study hall/office hours each week to meet with their mentor and get support on individual projects, and approximately 2-4 hours per week of meaningful asynchronous work.